tsoleary/rna_seq/cahan/writing/methods_tso.md

 The raw reads were mapped to the _Drosophila melaogaster_ reference genome (Release 6) using STAR (info from Seth ?).
 Those aligned reads were mapped to genes using featureCounts (info from Seth about version?).

-The RNAseq count data of heat shock and cold shock were compared to the control were analyzed using the DESeq2 package (version 1.24.0; @Love2014) in R (version 3.6.1).
-The default normalization was used.
+The RNAseq count data of heat shock and cold shock were compared to the control were analyzed using the DESeq2 package (version 1.24.0; @Love2014) in R (version 3.6.1) using default parameters.
 Differential gene expression was called at an FDR of 1% (Benjamini-Hochberg corrected p-value < 0.01).

 ## Integration with the GWAS

-The top SNPs (AvgMixedPval < $10^{-4}$)​ in the GWAS were annotated to Flybase 5.57?
+The top SNPs (AvgMixedPval < $10^{-4}$)​ in the GWAS were annotated to Flybase 5.57.
 Each associated gene was matched with the corresponding gene in the expression data set

 # Results

+## Sequencing

+Do we need anything talking about the sequencing results?

 ## Differential Gene Expression